Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Formulation and Dataset

 \textbf{Data Collection.} Data collection is conducted within the simulation environment built upon the Matterport3D dataset~\cite{chang2017matterport3d} and the SoundSpaces 2.0 simulator~\cite{chen2022soundspaces}.
 This allows for physically accurate sound propagation with frequency-dependent acoustic effects such as reflection, absorption, and reverberation.

 During data collection, an agent continuously moves within the simulated 3D scenes while recording synchronized auditory and visual observations at each timestep.
-Each environment contains a stationary sound source fixed at a known location, which continuously plays a looping telephone ringtone.
-The agent’s trajectories are randomly sampled according to three motion patterns: (1) moving from the source to a random goal position, (2) moving from a random start position toward the source, and (3) moving between two random positions independent of the source.
+Each environment contains a sound source at a known location, playing a looping ringtone.

+This controlled setup is a deliberate benchmark design for isolating action-conditioned audio-visual dynamics.
+By anchoring the sound source in the scene and using a consistent source signal, the benchmark minimizes confounding variation from the emission process, making changes in the observations primarily attributable to agent motion, viewpoint, scene geometry, and sound propagation.
+As a result, the task directly evaluates whether a model can learn physically consistent coupling among egomotion, binaural acoustics, and synchronized visual change, rather than relying on incidental correlations from unconstrained audio-visual recordings.
+Such control is essential for attributing prediction errors to failures in world-dynamics modeling rather than to uncontrolled changes in the sound source.

+The agent's trajectories are randomly sampled from three motion patterns: \textit{Source-approaching}, \textit{Source-receding}, and \textit{Source-independent}.
 All trajectories are ensured to be navigable and maintain a reasonable distance from the source to prevent silent recordings.

 Each frame consists of an egocentric RGB image with a resolution of $128 \times 128$ pixels and a 0.15-second binaural audio segment sampled at 16 kHz, strictly time-aligned across modalities.
-The action space of AVW-4k include four actions: move forward by 0.15 m, turn left by $10^\circ$, turn right by $10^\circ$ and stop.
-AVW-4k provides a task reward between two consecutive frames by using the reduction in the shortest-path distance to the sound source.
+The action space of AVW-4k includes four actions: move forward by 0.15 m, turn left by $10^\circ$, turn right by $10^\circ$, and stop.
 Each sample contains no more than 500 frames.

-\textbf{Dataset Composition.} The final AVW-4k dataset contains approximately 30 hours of audio–visual data, spanning 76 indoor scenes and 4,500 trajectories.
+\textbf{Dataset Composition.} The final AVW-4k dataset contains approximately 30 hours of audio-visual data, spanning 76 indoor scenes and 4,500 trajectories.
 Trajectory lengths vary depending on navigation paths and acoustic configurations.
-The dataset is divided into training, validation, and test splits with a ratio of 6 : 1 : 2, where the environments across subsets are non-overlapping, ensuring a fair evaluation of the model’s cross-scene generalization ability.
+The dataset is divided into training, validation, and test splits with a ratio of 6 : 1 : 2, where the environments across subsets are non-overlapping, ensuring a fair evaluation of the model's cross-scene generalization ability.
+See Figure~\ref{fig:dataset} for dataset statistics and examples.